SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Introduction

 Recent efforts have also aimed to ensure that generated trajectories comply with the physical laws governing robot dynamics.
-For instance, \citet{gadginmath2025dynamicsawarediffusionmodelsplanning} embed system dynamics directly into the denoising process, while \citet{chen2025ICRAlearningcoordinatedbimanualmanipulation} use generated state sequences with an inverse dynamics model to derive actions for coordinated bimanual tasks.
-To enforce safety and dynamical constraints, \citet{li2024constraintawarediffusionmodelstrajectory} incorporate penalties for constraint violations into the loss function, though this method does not guarantee strict adherence to hard constraints.
-Alternatively, \citet{bouvier2025ddatdiffusionpoliciesenforcing} project generated policies onto a dynamically admissible manifold during training and inference.
-However, this technique underapproximates the reachable set using a polytope, relying on the assumption of smooth nonlinear dynamics and environments.
-Drawing inspiration from control barrier functions, \citet{xiao2025ICLRsafediffuser} propose Safe Diffuser to enforce safety constraints within diffusion models, influencing our focus on safety in robot motion generation.
-Furthermore, \citet{Mizuta2024IROScoBLDiffusion} integrate both system dynamics and control barrier functions into the diffusion framework.
+For instance, system dynamics is embedded directly into the denoising process as shown in \cite{gadginmath2025dynamicsawarediffusionmodelsplanning}, while generated state sequences are used in \cite{chen2025ICRAlearningcoordinatedbimanualmanipulation}with an inverse dynamics model to derive actions for coordinated bimanual tasks.
+To enforce safety and dynamical constraints, penalties for constraint violations are incorporated into the loss function \cite{li2024constraintawarediffusionmodelstrajectory}, though this method does not guarantee strict adherence to hard constraints.
+Alternatively, generated policies are projected onto a dynamically admissible manifold during training and inference \cite{bouvier2025ddatdiffusionpoliciesenforcing}.
+However, this technique under-approximates the reachable set using a polytope, relying on the assumption of smooth nonlinear dynamics and environments.
+Drawing inspiration from CBFs, SafeDiffuser and CoBL are proposed in \cite{xiao2025ICLRsafediffuser, Mizuta2024IROScoBLDiffusion} respectively, which are aimed at enforcing safety constraints within reverse diffusion models for safe planning.
+However, a critical technical limitation exists.
+Specifically, CBFs rely on the assumption of initially safe samples, which is fundamentally violated for the reverse diffusion process where the initial sample is usually obtained from unbounded Gaussian distribution.
+Furthermore, due to the probabilistic nature of diffusion models, there is no guarantee that the generated trajectories will remain within the safe set throughout the process.
+As a result, the practical applications of diffusion model-based framework to real-world safe robot learning and control remain limited.

-Despite these advances, diffusion models struggle in high-dimensional control tasks, such as robotic manipulation, where achieving real-time inference with high-quality actions remains difficult.
-This challenge stems from the inherent uncertainty and iterative nature of the diffusion process.